-Well-known spectroscopist F. Dudley Williams, was a native of Covington, Georgia, attended Oxford College, Emory University and received an A.B., M.A., and Ph.D. from the University of North Carolina, Chapel Hill.
+Well-known spectroscopist and 1979 OSA President F. Dudley Williams, was a native of Covington, Georgia, attended Oxford College, Emory University and received an A.B., M.A., and Ph.D. from the University of North Carolina, Chapel Hill.
 He was an instructor at the University of Florida until 1941 when he went to work for the Massachusetts Institute of Technology’s Radiation Laboratory.

 During World War II Williams worked on the Manhattan Project and was part of the on-site team for the first test of the weapon at Los Alamos, N.M.
 His responsibilities involved measuring thermal radiation during the July 1945 test.